-To access the jump seat extension (passenger's side only) 1 on the jump seat, pull up on the extension to unfold it to the open position.
-Then unfold the two support legs and lower the jump seat to the full open seating position.
+1. To access the jump seat extension (passenger's side only) (1) on the jump seat, pull up (2) on the extension to unfold it to the open position.
+Then unfold the two support leas (3) and lower the jump seat to the full open seating position.

-- 2. Position the booster seat on the seat, Only place it in a front-facing direction.
+- 2. Position the booster seat on the seat.
+Only place it in a front-facing direction.
 Always follow the booster seat manufacturer's instructions. - 3.
 The booster seat should be positioned on the vehicle seat so that it is stable.

-If necessary, adjust or remove the head restraint to obtain the correct booster seat fit.
-If the head restraint is removed, store it in a secure place.
-Be sure to reinstall the head restraint when the booster seat is removed.
-See "Head restraint" in this section for head restraint adjustment, removal and installation information.
+If necessary, adjust or remove the head restraint/headrest to obtain the correct booster seat fit. the head restraint/headrest is removed, store it in a secure place.
+Be sure to reinstall the head restraint/headrest when the booster seat is removed.
+For additional "head information. refer to restraint/headrest" in this section for head restraint/headrest adjustment, removal and installation information.

-If the seating position does not have an adjustable head restraint and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.
+If the seating position does not have an adjustable head restraint/headrest and it is interfering with the proper booster seat fit, try another seating position or a different booster seat.

-- 4. Position the lap portion of the seat belt low and snug on the child's hips.
-Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - 5.
-Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
+4. Position the lap portion of the seat belt low and snug on the child's hips.
+Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing.

+- 5. Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
 Be sure the shoulder belt is positioned across the top, middle portion of the child's shoulder.
-Be sure to follow the booster seat manufacturer's instructions for adjusting the seat belt routing. - 6.
-Follow the warnings, cautions and instructions for properly fastening a seat belt shown in "Three-point type seat belt with retractor" earlier in this section.
+Be sure to follow the booster seat. manufacturer's instructions for adjusting the seat belt routing. - 6.
+Follow the warnings, cautions and instructions for properly fastening a seat belt shown in "Three-point type seat belt with retractor" in this section.

-SUPPLEMENTAL RESTRAINT SYSTEM
+SUPPLEMENTAL RESTRAINT SYSTEM (SRS)

-PRECAUTIONS ON SUPPLEMENTAL RESTRAINT SYSTEM
+PRECAUTIONS ON SRS

-This Supplemental Restraint System (SRS) section contains important information concerning the following systems:
+This SRS section contains important information concerning the following systems:

-- Driver and passenger supplemental frontimpact air bag (NISSAN Advanced Air Bag System) - Front seat-mounted side-impact supplemental air bag - Roof-mounted curtain side-impact and rollover supplemental air bag - Seat belt with pretensioner cushion the impact force to the head and chest of the driver and front passenger in certain frontal collisions.
+- Driver and passenger supplemental frontimpact air bag (NISSAN Advanced Air Bag System) - Front seat-mounted side-impact supplemental air bag - Roof-mounted curtain side-impact and rollover supplemental air bag - Seat belt with pretensioner

-Supplemental front-impact air bag system: The NISSAN Advanced Air Bag System can help
+Supplemental front-impact air bag system